 Admission to the program was very competitive and all successful candidates received tuition and housing scholarships as well as stipends for living expenses.
 As participant Joseph Haberman noted, “an opportunity likes this does not come often.”
 A recent graduate of Yale University, Haberman wrote his senior thesis on the Minsk Accords.
 Harrison King, who will be starting his PhD program in history at UC Berkeley this fall, said he “had too many favorites to count” among the guest speakers and activities.
 All of the fellows agreed that it was especially rewarding to spend time with lecturers outside the classroom and to get to know their cohort.

-Several lectures were open to the public and podcasts of lectures in Russian and English are available.
+Several lectures were open to the public and lectures in Russian and English are available online.